Rodolfo Pio da Carpi: Cardinalate

 In 1543, Cardinal Carpi composed a Memorandum for the Emperor Charles V, entitled "Discorso del rev. card. di Carpi del 1543 a Carlo V Cesare del modo di dominare".
 The manuscript has never been published, but brief quotations have been published by Ludwig Pastor.
 The subject was the Duchy of Milan, which the Emperor Charles had taken from Francis I, and the content was advice on how to retain it.
 On no account should it be returned to Francis I.

 Cardinal Carpi, as he now was, made his presence felt in the Roman Curia as a member of the Roman Inquisition and a defender of the new orders, the Capuchins and the Jesuits.

 Cardinal Pio da Carpi became Cardinal Priest of San Clemente on 24 September 1543, which he exchanged for Santa Maria trans Tiberim on 17 October 1544.

 In 1544 he was offered the See of Agrigentum (Girgenti) in Sicily by Charles V, and he was approved as Administrator of Girgenti by Pope Paul III on 10 October 1544.
 He held the post until his death.
 He never went to Girgenti, of course, since the appointment was only a financial benefit.
-In 1544, the Cardinal presided over the establishment of the Accademia degli Imperfetti in Meldola, the tiny principality of which his uncle Alberto Pio da Carpi had been the first ruler.
+In 1544, the Cardinal presided over the establishment of the Accademia degli Imperfetti in Meldola, the tiny lordship of which his uncle Alberto Pio da Carpi had been the first ruler.
 This academy for the encouragement of cultured persons; the stimulation of culture itself was another of those multitudinous clubs that were formed in cities and towns throughout Italy for the pursuit of intellectual growth.